AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/105 Authentication and Route Protection.md

-notes for Angular 16 and less
+notes for Angular 16 and less probably

-### Basic Authentication notes
+### Basic Authentication overview
 Client sends Auth data to server
 Server sends token to Client (JWT)
 The client stores the token in the local browser storage